Courses and Walks

 If you love your local takeaway but wish it was healthier and fresher in taste, this hands on class is for you.
 You will never need to open another jar of curry paste again as you will learn to cook deliciously easy curry favourites that will take less time to make than walking to your local Indian.
 You will taste the difference between restaurant style curries that are sold on the basis of their ‘chilli heat’ level and home curries that are ingredient and flavour driven.

-Pulao Rice with Peas, Lamb Roganjosh, Murgh Makhani (Butter Chicken), Saag Aloo (Spinach and Potato curry), Paneer Jalfrezi (Indian Cheese and Pepper Curry)
+Pulao Rice with cumin, Kheema Mutter (Spiced lamb mince with peas), Murgh Makhani (Butter Chicken), Saag Aloo (Spinach and Potato curry), Paneer Jalfrezi (Indian Cheese and Pepper Curry)

 with shopping trip (meet at Hounslow West tube at class start time Upcoming Course Dates 14 October 2017